Little Golem

 StreetSoccer was invented by Corné van Moorsel.

 TwixtPP - The game Twixt was invented by Alex Randolph and like Hex, is a "connection" game.
 Players alternate placing pegs on the board.
 Pegs placed "a knight's move apart" are linked together.
 Each player attempts to connect both his sides together, while preventing his opponent from doing the same.
-The pie rule is used to negate the first-player advantage.
-Unlike Hex, it is possible for a Twixt game to end in a draw.

 Unlike Twixt, TwixtPP, as played here, does not support link removal and your own links are allowed to cross each other.
+(The PP stands for Paper-Pencil.)

 What are the different ways to begin a new game?